-Manufacturing Execution System, most commonly known as and referred to as MES, is an information system connecting monitors and controls to manufacturing systems and data flows that take place on a factory or shop floor.
-The overall goal of MES is to make certain that manufacturing operations are effectively executed and improves production output.
+A Manufacturing Execution System (MES), is an information system connecting monitors and controls to manufacturing systems and data flows that take place on a factory or shop floor.
+The overall goal of MES is to make certain that manufacturing operations are effectively executed and improve production output.
 That goal is achieved by tracking and gathering real-time and accurate data about a complete production lifecycle.

 MES is the comprehensive system that controls all the activities occurring on the shop floor.
 It begins with all the various orders from customers, the MRP system, the master schedule, and other planning sources; and then builds the products in the most effective, low cost, expedient, and high- quality way possible.
 A comparative example occurs in the construction business where the construction team (MES) builds a tower from the architectural plans (inputs from MRP, Master schedule, etc.)

 MES has had quite the evolution.
 In the 1970s manufacturing organizations used software applications to automate their accounts.
 Over time, those applications were improved in order to provide the standard inventory management features.
 In the late 1970s/early 1980s came the MRP (Material Requirements Planning) systems, capable of material planning, material control and production definition.

 AMR Research, who defined MES as a “dynamic information system that drives effective execution of manufacturing operations”, first coined the term in 1992.
 Early MES models were on-site applications, coded in a way that would represent current manufacturing process of the organizations as-is.

 The MES application has evolved from the simple data collection application that it was in the late 1980s into a more modern software in today’s age and time.

 In 1995, the ISA-95 standard was developed by the American National Standards Institute (ANSI) with the mission to provide abstract models and standard terminologies for the exchange of information between enterprise business systems and manufacturing operations systems in an enterprise.